Chopin alveograph: Deformation energy (W)

 The product of force (pressure) and time is energy, thus the area under the pressure curve is proportional to the energy used to inflate the bubble, or deformation energy W. W factor is one of the most used values for the characterization of wheat (separating wheat cultivars), and is referred to as "strength" (dough strength, flour strength, baking strength, flour protein strength, gluten strength, etc).
 W is closely related to the percentage and quality of gluten in the dough, but is also affected by other factors, including the water absorption.
 Strong dough can withstand the mechanical stress of the breadmaking process through a balanced combination of viscosity and elasticity.

 The value is typically expressed in Joules (J) units.
 Due to numbers being low, a scaling factor is frequently used (the practical units are $J \cdot 10^{-4}$), bringing the typical values into a three-digit range.

 P/L ratio

-The ratio of P to L is called the confguration ratio.
+The ratio of P to L is called the configuration ratio.
 The high ratio reflects a strong and inextensible dough, while low values correspond to a weak and extensible one.
 While P/L seems to characterize a balance between tenacity and extensibility, the P/L requirements frequently do not change across the areas of use, and it is less frequently used.